 I felt guilty for having a fifteen minute shower tonight, just standing there, letting the warm water run down my face.
-I needed it today.
-That’s how this blog came about.
-It reminded me of things from the country that a city girl will not understand.
+I needed it today however it reminded me of things from the country that city girls will not understand.

 1. Three minute showers

 Why not have a bath I hear you say?
 Well that was a different affair.
 After getting out of the bath I couldn’t just pull the plug and drain the water.
-Oh no, there’s a process.
-It would mean carrying bucket loads of water outside and throwing it onto the garden.
-The bath isn’t sounding relaxing now, is it?
-I can tell you, a bath holds more water than you think.
+It meant carrying bucket loads of water outside and throwing it onto the garden.

 2. Boots are for working

 I grew up knowing that boots meant work, not style.
-Putting on my Blundstone’s (Blunnies) meant that there would be blisters on my hands by the end of the day.
+Putting on my boots meant that there was work to be done and I would have blisters on my hands by the end of the day.

 3. Clothes get hung out to dry